Switzerland cycling holiday – best routes for cycling in Switzerland

 Cycling around Sarnersee was a nice, relaxing day for us, as it doesn’t really have any big hills along the way.
 There are a few nice beaches, where it is possible to swim in the lake to cool down on hot summer days.

 Strandbad Sachseln: This is a lovely public beach, which is free to visit.
+A great place to launch your own inflatable kayak.
 In the local restaurant, you can buy food as well.
 There is a big playground for children with a miniature railway to ride.
 You can lock up your bike at the cycle storage, which they have plenty.
 Clean toilets and changing rooms will make your stay more convenient.

 Seefeld Park Sarnen: This is another lovely beach, but you need to pay an entry fee.
 This resort has some slides and pools as well.
 It also operates as a campsite.
 You can also rent kayaks here.